orf/blog-hugo/content/posts/visualizing-s3-deletions/index.md

 ## Getting the data

-We want to represent each file as a pixel in a GIF image and change its colour as it's state changes.
+We want to represent each file as a pixel in a GIF image and change its colour as its state changes.
 To do this we need two sets of data: the set of all keys in the bucket and the set of all state changes on the keys.

 There are two sources of data we can utilize to build all the information we need to create the visualisation: